chocolatey/docs/input/en-us/features/branding.md

 > :memo: **NOTE** Branding of Chocolatey GUI is only available to our Business License customers, and requires the **Chocolatey GUI licensed extension** (chocolateygui.extension) to be installed, alongside Chocolatey GUI.
-Currently, the chocolateygui.extension package is only available in a beta version, please reach out to support via the normal channels to get access to the package.

 In order for branding to work, there are a number of image files that are required.
 These have to be named exactly as the following: